ielab/Boolean_Generation_Reproduce/README.md

 ---

-## Patch of Wrong Results from Submitted Paper
+## Patch of Incompleted Results from Submitted Paper

+Sorry that in the submitted paper, we have some incompleted results (even though in description, we missed in the original tables).
+Here are the patch for the incompleted results.

 ### Table 2